Dr. Linda Van Ingen

 Biography

 Dr. Linda Van Ingen is professor and chair of the Department of History.
 She teaches 20th Century US social and political history, as well as Women's History, Civil Rights, and Immigration history.
 She joined the faculty at UNK in 2001 after earning her Ph.D. in History from the University of California-Riverside in 2000.
 She previously taught as a Visiting Faculty Fellow at California State University-San Marcos, as an Adjunct Professor at the University of Redlands in California, and as a Visiting Lecturer at the University of California-Riverside.
 She earned her bachelor’s degree from the University of Iowa, Iowa City in 1984.
 In addition to the Midwest and Great Plains states, she has lived in California and Massachusetts as well as internationally in Port Elizabeth and Johannesburg, South Africa, and Casablanca, Morocco.
-She has traveled widely, including many visits to the Netherlands and a study abroad semester in London, England.
-She encourages students to pursue international opportunities and will be leading a 10-day study abroad trip to Amsterdam, Paris, and London in May 2023.
-Please contact her for details.
+She has traveled widely, including many visits to the Netherlands and a semester in England as an undergraduate.
+She encourages students to pursue international opportunities and has led short study abroad trips, most recently to Amsterdam, Paris, and London.
+Let her know if you are interested in organizing one of these tours that bring history to life!

 Teaching